ARTICLES

 A popular meal is the standard "Gapao Rice," a non-spicy version tailored for Japanese palates with shiso and ginger.
 Other options include the "Hot Sandwich (Tuna or Croque Monsieur-style)" for 700 yen and the cheesy and satisfying "Curry Doria."
 The cafe menu is also extensive, featuring seasonal sweets like the "Pear and Tea Pound Cake" for 500 yen and a "Caffè Latte" made with milk from Urahoro Town.

-The shop, which selects unique goods from all over Japan, is filled with attractive products, from food items like cookies and coffee to craft beers from "RIKKA" and "Brasserie Knot," one-of-a-kind second-hand clothing, and cosmetics made with hamanasu from Urahoro Town.
-A "shelf-owner system" is in place for some of the food and general goods, allowing townspeople to have their own shelf and display their products.
-This system allows not just the staff but also the town's residents to participate, which is one of the reasons Torinome Shoten is so rooted in the community.
+The shop, which selects unique goods from all over Japan, is filled with attractive products, from food items like cookies and coffee to craft beers from "RIKKA" and "Brasserie Knot," one-of-a-kind second-hand clothing, and cosmetics made from Urahoro's hamanasu.
+A "shelf-owner system" is in place for some of the food and general goods, allowing town residents to have their own shelf to display and sell their products.
+This system allows townspeople to get involved as "participants," not just staff, and is one of the reasons Torinome Shoten has become so rooted in the community.

-Additionally, there is a coworking space at the back of the store, providing a quiet environment for focused work.
-The versatility of this place, where you can shop, read, or work, is one of its unique strengths.
+Additionally, there is a co-working space at the back of the store, providing a quiet environment for focused work.
+The versatility of this place, where you can shop, read, or work, each for your own purpose, is another of its unique qualities.

-All 운영 Members are Newcomers to the Town.
-Events and Dinners are Held Regularly
+All Staff Members are Newcomers to the Town; Events and Dinners Held Regularly

-The shop hosts events like knitting circles and dinner parties about once a month.
-It has become a place where people from Urahoro Town and visitors from outside naturally strike up conversations.
-Announcements for the dinner parties are mainly made on Instagram, which also serves as a reason for people to visit.
+The shop hosts events such as knitting circles and dinner parties about once a month.
+It has become a place where conversation naturally blooms, attracting not only people from Urahoro Town but also visitors from outside the area.
+Announcements for the dinner parties are mainly made on Instagram, providing another reason to visit.

-This shop is supported by a team of five members.
-Momoko, who is in charge of selecting second-hand clothing; Tamaki, the store manager who selects the general goods; Fuko, who selects the books and also supports the town as a council member; the owner, Mr. Komatsu; and Arisa, who handles public relations.
-A major characteristic of Torinome Shoten is that all five members moved here from other places.
-Their perspective as outsiders, combined with their commitment to the town, creates the unique atmosphere of this place.
+Supporting this shop are five team members.
+Momoko, who is in charge of selecting the second-hand clothing; Tamaki, the store manager who selects the general goods; Fuko, who selects the books and also supports the town as a council member; the owner, Mr. Komatsu; and Arisa, who handles public relations.
+A major feature of Torinome Shoten is that all five of these members are people who have relocated to the town.
+The perspective they bring as outsiders, combined with their dedication to embracing the community, creates the unique atmosphere of this place.

 Furthermore, 'Hahaha Hostel,' an accommodation facility run by the same owner as Torinome Shoten, is also located in Urahoro Town.
-We recommend staying in the town and visiting Torinome Shoten as if you were living there.
+We recommend staying in the town and visiting Torinome Shoten for a 'live-like-a-local' experience.
 It's a place where things, people, and time gently intersect.
 Torinome Shoten quietly reflects the "now" and "future" of the town of Urahoro.

 ▼Click here for more details about 'Hahaha Hostel'